redironbark/FreshEssentials/README.md

 			};
 ```

 where `"Name"` is the field from the `ColorProperty` object to display in the Extended Picker list and `ColorProperties` is a List of `ColorProperty` objects that is maintained by the control.
+'AllTitle` is the text string displayed fro the list and `CanHaveAll` is the boolean variable to decide whether a title is used or not.

 ###### Implementation and Samples